 The device must be connected to a local area network (LAN) that contains an SMTP mail server.
-The network must also be connected to either an intranet or the Internet depending on the location of the e-mail accounts to which you want to send notifications.
+The network must also be connected to either an intranet or the Internet depending on the location of the email accounts to which you want to send notifications.

-1. Go to System → Network → Advanced → Email.
+- 1. Go to System → Network → Advanced → Email. - 2.
+Configure the email settings.